What is Digital Privacy

 Jerome says even if users don’t read an entire policy, they should, “still take a moment before clicking ‘OK’ to consider why and with whom they’re sharing their information.
 A recent study suggested that individuals would give up sensitive information about themselves in exchange for homemade cookies or cleaning public toilets.

 While dealing with the issue of digital privacy, one must be concerned with the potential for implications on their real life.

 One such implication, which is viewed as being one of the most daunting fears risks of the Internet, is the potential for identity theft.

 It is a typical belief that larger companies and enterprises are the usual focus of identity thefts, rather than individuals, recent reports seem to show a trend opposing this belief.
 It was found in a 2007 “Internet Security Threat Report” that roughly ninety-three percent of “gateway” attacks were targeted at unprepared home users.

-As one of the largest growing concerns average adults has of current Internet privacy policies, identity and credit theft remain a constant figure in the debate surrounding privacy online.
+As one of the largest growing concerns average adults have of current Internet privacy policies, identity and credit theft remains a constant figure in the debate surrounding privacy online.
 A 1997 study by the Boston Consulting Group showed that participants of the study were most concerned about their privacy on the Internet compared to any other media.